Best Brooklyn Splash Pads and Water Playgrounds for Summer Fun

 Enter at Furman Street and Atlantic Avenue

-This is a true destination water playground.
-It’s a two-level water playground situated on a small hill, with a river of water winding down from the top level to the bottom.
+Pier 6 is a true destination water playground.
+It’s a two-level play area situated on a small hill, with a river of water winding down from the top level to the bottom.
 There are sprinklers, pumps, small pools to stand and stomp in, and a waterwheel that kids can turn themselves.
 You can spend hours here, and when you’re done, hit the nearby Sandbox Village, Slide Mountain, or Swing Valley.

-Splash Pad at LeFrak Center at Lakeside.
-Photo courtesy of LeFrak Center.
+The splash pad at LeFrak Center at Lakeside is huge, nonstop water fun.
+Photo courtesy of LeFrak Center

 Splash Pad at the LeFrak Center at Lakeside — Prospect Park

 Only come here if you want to hear squeals of delight the entire time.
 During the summer, Lefrak Center’s outdoor skating rink is filled with a few inches of ice cold water, while more than 20 jets shoot water around the border.
 It’s like a giant puddle to splash in for endless fun (tip: BYO squirt guns!).

 The popular J.J.
 Byrne Playground has it all: water cannons, a stream, and sprinklers.
 Photo by the author

 This playground has it all: a mill stream, sprinklers, spray cannons...plus swings and climbing structures for kids of every age group.
 Caregivers will enjoy the ample shady benches, and the numerous ice cream, gelato, and frozen yogurt options nearby.